Jonathan Fortune

-Jonathan Jay Fortune (born 23 August 1980) is an English professional footballer.
+Jonathan Jay Fortune (born 23 August 1980) is an English former professional footballer.
 His last known club was Dagenham & Redbridge, whom he left in 2013.

 Career

 Charlton Athletic

 After coming through the Charlton youth ranks and two loan spells at Mansfield Town, Fortune made his Charlton début during the 2001–02 season and became a regular figure in the Charlton first team.
-His equalising goal against Charlton's local rivals Crystal Palace at the end of the 2004–05 season meant that Palace were relegated from the Premier League while West Bromwich Albion survived.
+On the final day of the 2004–05 season, he scored a late equaliser against Charlton's local rivals Crystal Palace, which led in their relegation, while West Bromwich Albion survived.

 He was loaned to Stoke City in January prior to the transfer deadline.
 However, he was recalled by Charlton on 27 February 2007 after only four league appearances for Stoke.
 On 8 March, Fortune was re-signed by Stoke City on loan until the end of the season, and scored his first Stoke goal against Southampton in March 2007.

 On 2 August, it was revealed that Charlton had accepted a bid from Stoke City for Fortune.
 However, on 4 August, after Charlton's friendly against Sporting Braga, Charlton boss Alan Pardew confirmed that Fortune had decided to commit himself to the club.

 Fortune was criticised by his own manager after he punched Ipswich Town player Alan Lee in an off-the-ball incident after the final whistle on 8 December.
 Pardew claimed "It was a stupid thing for him to do.
 He will be fined and it will cost him his place in the team."